 The Adoption and Children (Coronavirus) (Amendment) Regulations 2020 were introduced on 24th April and have significant implications for family placement work in England.
 CoramBAAF have produced a summary of the changes, and the full regulations can be found here.

 The Coronavirus Act 2020, which introduces measures allowing public bodies across the UK to provide an effective response to the Covid-19 epidemic, has been approved by both Houses of Parliament and received Royal Assent on 25 March 2020.
-Here are details about what the bill will do and a summary of the Bill's impact. [latest update: 26 March 2020].
+Here are details about what the bill will do and a summary of the Bill's impact.
+We have also produced our own summary of changes below.

-CoramBAAF have produced the following documents to assist members in understanding the impact of this legislation:
+We have produced the following documents to assist sector practitioners in understanding the impact of coronavirus-related legislation:

 HMCTS have revised the statement of priorities relating to court office work so that ‘adoption orders’ are now in the category of ‘work that will be done’.